-- Keep soap/shampoo out of baby’s reach during bathtime – Rather than keeping the soap and shampoo on the edge of the bathtub, it may be a good idea to leave it on the floor, out of baby’s reach during bathtime.
-That way, he won’t have such easy access to it and won’t be as inclined to treat it like a toy.
+- Keep soap/shampoo out of baby’s reach during bath time – Rather than keeping the soap and shampoo on the edge of the bathtub, it may be a good idea to leave it on the floor, out of baby’s reach.
+That way, they won’t have such easy access to it and won’t be as inclined to treat it like a toy.

-- Avoid soaps that smell delicious – While it may seem like a good idea to use a fruity shampoo or soap, baby may just think it smells so good that he needs to eat it (especially if it smells like a food he likes to eat)!
+- Avoid soaps that smell delicious – While it may seem like a good idea to use a fruity shampoo or soap, baby may just think it smells so good that they need to eat it (especially if it smells like a food they like to eat!)
 Sticking with a mild scent or even fragrance-free is probably best.

 - Lock the pump – If you have a soap or shampoo bottle that has a pump, it probably allows you to turn the nozzle completely open or closed (locked).
-If you have the option to close it when you aren’t using the soap, by all means, close it.
+If you have the option to close it when you aren’t using the soap, close it to keep your little one from getting into it.

 What happens if a baby eats a little soap?

 Usually nothing.
 If your baby accidentally ate soap or shampoo, it’s unlikely to harm them.
 Unless they swallowed quite a bit or it was a soap with dangerous chemicals, give them some water and keep an eye out for any symptoms.